-God's watchman is to sound the alarm to warn of impending judgment; unless repentance is sought as in the case of Nineveh.
+God's watchman is to give warning of impending judgment; hopefully with repentance being the result, as that of Nineveh.
 God gave that great city (of over 600,000 inhabitants) forty days in which to repent.

-Scripture reveals: The people of Nineveh believed God (through His watchman's announcement), and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them even to the least of them (Jonah 3:5).
-And God saw their works, that they turned from their evil way; and God repented (or relented) of the evil that he said that he would do to them; and he did it not (Jonah 3:10).
+Scripture reveals: The people of Nineveh believed God (through His watchman's warning), and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them even to the least of them (Jonah 3:5).
+And God saw their works, that they turned from their evil way; and God repented (relented) of the evil that he said that he would do to them; and he did it not (Jonah 3:10).

 A Bible commentary noted: God did not change in His ultimate intention toward the Ninevites: rather, they changed in their attitude toward Him.
 On the basis of that change, God could deal with them in grace, rather than in judgment as their failure would have necessitated.